Undergraduate Research in Ivan Allen College

 Don’t forget to talk to your professors!
 Here are the faculty members in each School in Ivan Allen College — browse through their profiles to learn more about each professor’s field of study.

 Remember, you don’t only have to pursue research related to your major — if another course sparks your interest, reach out to the professor to see if there’s anything they’re working on that you can help out with.
-Experience across fields and disciplines is a great strength to develop during your time in Ivan Allen College and beyond it.
+Experience across fields and disciplines is a great strength to develop during your time in Ivan Allen College and beyond!

 Explore More Opportunities By School